derberg/npm-dependency-manager-for-your-github-org/README.md

 1. Now the rest, bumping + pushing + creating a pull request

 Approach with using GitHub search has only one disadvantage, bumping will not work in forks, as forks do not show up in search results.
 It is still better than cloning all repositories from your organization.

+## Tests

+I provided only unit tests for essential utils.
+There are no integration tests as I have no clear idea of how they would look like and prefer to test manually every change for the time being.
+I have a test organization that I test against all cases and am 100% sure all works as expected.
+Is it lame? :man_shrugging:.
+I don't see a point to invest time into more sophisticated automated tests if, at the moment, I'm the only one interested in this GitHub Action.
+I'm happy to work on this.
+Just report an issue, and if possible, suggest a solution.

 ## Action Flow